sanikadshinde264/dsa-journey/README.md

 # dsa-journey
-🚀 My journey through Data Structures &amp; Algorithms — concepts, problem solving, patterns, and optimized solutions.
+🚀 This repository contains my journey through Data Structures & Algorithms, where I solve problems to improve my problem-solving and logical thinking skills.
+I am learning different algorithms, patterns, and core DSA concepts while practicing regularly.
+Each solution focuses on understanding the approach and writing clean, efficient, and optimized code.